gustavoguichard/string-ts/README.md

 _Note that we do not include `UpperCase` and `LowerCase` types.
 These would be too close to the existing TS types `Uppercase` and `Lowercase`._

-One could create either by using like so:
+One could create either by doing like so:

 ```ts
 type LowerCase<T extends string> = Lowercase<DelimiterCase<T, ' '>>